opensciencegrid/dosar/docs/Materials/14-Containers.md

 # Singularity Containers in OSG

+*Note: Unlike the other exercise this is not a hands-on exercise.
+The examples below are meant to provide a sample of how to use signularity containers and may not work by simply cutting and pasting.*

 ### Objective

 Singularity is a container system to allow users full control over their enviroment.
 You